Warren

 Feeling recovered I ride back north to Shinas to get a ferry to the other half of Oman that lies separated by the UAE.

 I was thinking to go inland via those nice roads but it has turned hazy and you can barely see the mountains.
 I was really fortunate those two days.
-Always curious about local variations of KFC such as I enjoy in Asia I stopped for lunch, but menu is exactly same as Australia.
+Always curious about local variations of fast food chains but menu is exactly same as Australia however the air conditioning was bliss.

 The northern part of Oman is known for having steep rocky coastline.
 The ferry was scheduled to round the cape around sunset which should be amazing.
 Alas shortly after departure we encounter rough seas in a storm.
 So much for it doesn’t rain here.
 The small ship had to go slow and it was dark well before arrival.